 Common repairs for conventional loans

-An appraiser’s top priority is the health and safety of future property tenants, so if handrails on steps and stairs aren’t properly secured, or are missing entirely, you could be required to fix them.
+An appraiser’s top priority is the safety of the home, so if handrails on steps and stairs aren’t properly secured, or are missing entirely, you could be required to fix them.

 Appraisers will flag any major issues regarding plumbing, electrical, and HVAC (heating, ventilation, and air conditioning).
-All systems should be in working condition, or you’ll likely need to repair them before a bank will secure the buyer’s loan.
+All systems should be in working condition, or you may need to repair them before a bank will secure the buyer’s loan.

 Repairs for government loans

-Any wood rot, on windows, doors, or exterior features, will be flagged for repairs.
+Any wood rot, on windows, doors, fascia or other exterior trim will likely be flagged for repairs.

 If your crawlspace, attic, or closet has a single lightbulb turned on by a pull-chain, according to the HUD’s guidelines, you’ll have to replace it.
 While this is listed as an inspection point, Fries says he has never seen pull-chains become a problem.

-If a structure on your property encroaches on a neighboring lot, it’s no longer eligible for FHA mortgage insurance.
+If a structure on your property encroaches on an adjacent lot, it’s no longer eligible for FHA mortgage insurance.
 That means a government loan is unlikely unless you can get the neighboring property to agree to allow the encroachment.
 You also need to disclose the existence of other encroachments, such as a fence that is a little over the neighbor’s property line.
 Then, the appraiser can determine if the encroachment does or does not impact value.

-If you completed home renovation work without a permit, there’s no way to ensure its safety, another red flag for appraisers.
-You might have to retroactively obtain a permit for the work completed if you want to sell to a buyer with a governmental loan.
+If you completed home renovation work without a permit, there’s generally no way to ensure its safety.
+You might have to retroactively obtain a permit for the work completed if you want to sell to a buyer with a government-backed loan.